proteincakery.com

 • ½ cup vanilla Nutriwhey protein powder 50g

-• ¼ cup organic shredded coconut 20g
+• ¼ cup unsweetened shredded coconut 20g

-• 1 pitted medjool date soaked and mashed (24g)
+• 1 medjool date pitted, soaked, and mashed (24g)

 Chocolate coating: